-The Psychology of Bias (forthcoming in An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind, edited by Erin Beeghly and Alex Madva)
+The Psychology of Bias, 2020, in An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind, Erin Beeghly and Alex Madva (eds.), Routledge, Penultimate Draft

 Works in Progress:

 Drafts Available Upon Request

 Despite the controversies surrounding implicit bias, it nonetheless seems central to our everyday understanding of implicit bias that it involves unconscious prejudices toward members of marginalized groups.
 It might then be surprising to learn that the overwhelming sentiment among social psychologists now denies this, and instead asserts that we do have introspective access to our attitudes measured by the Implicit Association Test.
 In other words, implicit biases are not implicit biases.
 In this paper, I argue that claims alleging the conscious (in)accessibility of bias are made fraught by ambiguity and confusion with respect to the two central concepts these claims involve: bias and conscious accessibility.
 I address the question of whether implicit biases are implicit biases by addressing both whether implicit biases are implicit and whether implicit biases are biases.

 The Unity and Disunity of Psychological (Social) Bias